UBODA-DEV/Kalender-Pro/README.md

-# Kalender-Pro
+## Kalender-Pro

-A simple calendar application that allows users to manage appointments using a Node.js backend with SQLite database integration.
+A calendar application to help users manage appointments and achieve work-life balance.
+This project is part of my programming studies and includes comments for easier understanding and learning.

+## Features

+- Manage appointments: add, edit, delete
+- View appointments by date
+- Color-coded availability